jtemple23/JTemple23.Github.io/index.md

 - 🔭 I’m currently working on many different things in Avery Smith's Data Analytics Accelerator.
 - 🌱 I’m currently learning SQL & Tableau.
 - ⚡ Fun fact: I've visited 10/30 MLB stadiums with hopes to visit them all!
-- 🎈 In my free time, I like to watch baseball (Go Braves), college football (Geaux Tigers), cook/grill, travel, and hang out with friends.
+- 🎈 In my free time, I like to watch baseball (Go Braves), college football (Geaux Tigers), cook/grill, and travel with my wife!
 See below for my list of projects!

 #### Projects